 Dead Island Mac Review

-Bugs and bad marketing aside, how does Dead Island on Mac stack up?
+Bugs and bad marketing aside, how does Dead Island for Mac stack up?
 Is it something you want to experience?
 Read on to find out.

 First of all, Dead Island is completely focused on melee combat.
 So much, it's hard to call is a First-Person Shooter.
 At least the game feels different from the shooters we're so used to.

 Speaking of weapons, you will never run out of weapons in Dead Island but finding good ones and keeping them from breaking (the durability system is very demanding) is a whole different thing.
 As mentioned before, you’ll find blunt and bladed weapons easily but firearms are much rarer but this is fine since it's usually easier (and more fun) to cut off a zombie’s head in half than making a headshot.